coronel08/my-notes/notes/docs/css.md

 [Position Property Values](https://www.w3schools.com/cssref/pr_class_position.asp)

 * static
+* USE RELATIVE for PARENT and ABSOLUTE for CHILD
-* relative (can change top and sides from where it would be regularly) PARENT
+* relative (can change top and sides from where it would be regularly, takes it out of document flow and can overlap) PARENT
 * absolute (removed from flow, can get position from closest ancestor, if no ancestor then the initial containing block.
-Try by making parent relative ) CHILD
+Try by making parent relative.)
+CHILD
 * fixed (always present)